how many foreigners are buying apartments in Poland

 Buy-to-let in Poland is attractive to foreign investors due to the high gross rental profitability and relatively low taxation of rental income.
 Moreover, the solid macroeconomic foundations of the Polish economy, especially the labour market, allow for a strong increase in housing prices in the long term.
 Therefore, foreign investors are fully aware of the possibility of reselling Polish real estate for a substantial profit at a later date.

 I believe that foreign investors are taking advantage of greater negotiation opportunities due to an excess of offers in Poland’s major cities.
-Indeed, as of July 4, 2025, there are over 20,000 offers for apartments in Warsaw alone on Poland’s leading property portal, Otodom.
+Indeed, as of August 9, 2026, there are roughly 20,000 offers for apartments in Warsaw alone on Poland’s leading property portal, Otodom.
 In my post on apartment prices in Poland, I share graphics which reveal the significant difference between the average asking prices and the average transaction costs of apartments in major cities in Poland.

 Further reading